MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 }
 ```

-When making the request, we don't need to use the `$expand` query option.
+When making the request, we don't need to include the `$expand` query option.

 ```http
 GET http://localhost:6285/odata/Customers